craine-io/safetypin-cloud/README.md

-# SafetyPin Cloud
+# SafetyPin OSS

-SafetyPin Cloud is a secure file transfer solution that enables clients to transfer files to Amazon S3 buckets through ephemeral SFTP connections without requiring them to maintain their own servers.
+SafetyPin OSS is a secure file transfer solution that enables clients to transfer files to Amazon S3 buckets through ephemeral SFTP connections without requiring them to maintain their own servers.
+This is the open-source version of the SafetyPin project created by Craine Technology Labs.

-## What is SafetyPin Cloud?
+## What is SafetyPin OSS?

-SafetyPin Cloud helps you:
+SafetyPin OSS helps you:
 - Create ephemeral SFTP connections that route directly to S3 buckets
 - Provide secure file transfer capabilities to clients without AWS knowledge
 - Keep track of all file transfers and access attempts